LukaszPasich/Cookable-MS3/README.md

 - [Materialize](https://materializecss.com/) grids were used in particular to create and maintain the design layout across different screen/viewport sizes and make the website responsive easily.
 Some dynamic components from Materialize were also used.
 - [Google Fonts](https://fonts.google.com) was used to link the "Montserrat" and "Zilla Slab" fonts.
 - [Font Awesome](https://fontawesome.com) was used for icons.
+- [RandomKeyGen](https://randomkeygen.com) was used for generating Fort Knox password for session user secret key.

 ### Languages
 - HTML5